• Skip to primary navigation

 The mince is packed with tasty vegetables, and you can use up whatever vegetables you happen to have in the refrigerator, making it a healthy and economical meal too.

-I often find with a cottage pie that’s been baked in the oven, is that the potatoes don’t crisp as much as I’d like them to.
-With this recipe the potatoes are shallow-fried in sunflower oil so you are guaranteed the crispiest potatoes every single time.
+I often find with an oven-baked cottage pie is that the potatoes don't crisp as much as I'd like them to.
+With a deconstructed cottage pie the potatoes are shallow-fried in sunflower oil so you are guaranteed the crispiest potatoes every single time.

 A plate of mince and sliced fried potatoes.